Here is the link for my Franklin Barbecue video Enjoy!

 Trent is the owner, but he teams up with his wife and a single employee to work the magic.
 At one point he worked in corporate America, got laid off, and decided to not look back.
 It’s hard to imagine that at one time he was a materials specialist at a gas compression company.
 I’m just not seeing him in a shirt and tie with a clipboard in hand.
 It’s obvious his natural habitat is behind that behemoth smoker he squeezes into the innards of his modest size trailer.

 Look at his picture and you ask, behemoth smoker?
 Well, at some point he replaced what you see with a big iron honker with two doors.
 Believe me.
 If you look closely you can see it in the shadows to the far right in the picture below.

 I must convey that I’ve eaten at Brooks’ Place 3 times during my visit to Cypress.
 I had searched the internet for BBQ in the Cypress area and read about Brooks’ Place.
 It’s Lisa Ocone, that rascally thief on the chess board, that first paid a visit to Brooks’ and brought home a takeout order of ribs and sides.
 You remember Lisa Ocone, don’t you?
 She’s in my book.
 Well, she and her kids and me chowed down on those ribs and those sides in short order.
-Ribs, potato salad, mac and cheese.
+Ribs, potato salad, and okra.
 Chowed down I tell ya.
 The portions took two hands to cradle, and far outsized our stomachs.
 Everything’s large in Texas, they say, and this order manhandled that in nothing flat.